 Linen is one of my favourite fabrics.
-Its ‘slubby’ threads give it a beautiful character and a look that is both elegant and down to earth.
+I love its ‘slubby’ threads, which give it a beautiful character and a look that is both elegant and down to earth.
 I also love that it’s super absorbent, which makes it ideal for table and kitchen linen, as well as summer bedding.

 Linen is also pretty good from an environmental perspective.
 The fibre that it’s made from - flax - is grown primarily in Northern Europe, where climatic conditions are perfect for its cultivation, so it requires no irrigation and little in the way of pesticides.
 Its low-impact cultivation methods are the reason why linen is generally considered a more sustainable fibre than cotton, as the latter (with the exception of organic cotton) is usually grown using large amounts of ground water and chemical inputs.

-After a lot of research, I finally discovered a group of flax farmers in France that were pioneering organic methods.
+After a lot of research, I discovered a group of flax farmers in France that were pioneering organic methods.
 I managed to contact them and was invited on a tour of their farms.
 In June 2018, I set off on the Eurostar to Paris and traveled about two hours outside of the city to the area of Seine-et-Marne.
 Joining me on the tour were a group of designers, farmers and scientists, all of whom were keen to learn more about organic linen and promote it in their respective fields.
 On the tour, we visited organic flax farms, learned all about the methods they are using and the other crops they are growing - one of the main ones being hemp - and visited the scutching facilities where the flax crop is processed.
-The tour was entirely in French, which meant I wasn’t able to understand all of what was said, but I understood most of it and what came across very clearly was the farmers’ commitment to and enthusiasm about organic methods.
+The tour was in French, which meant I wasn’t able to understand all of what was said, but what did come across clearly was the farmers’ commitment to and enthusiasm for organic methods.

 Linen accounts for less than 1% of global textile production, and only 1% of it is organic, so organic linen is an extremely rare fibre and its price is consequently quite high.
 Currently, the majority of linen, including organic linen, is spun into yarns in China.
 However, the organic linen we are using is produced entirely in Europe.
 This again adds to the cost, but it makes the supply chain easier to trace.